Tanzania Cities and Towns

 History of Dar es Salaam Tanzania

-The city began to emerge in the middle of the 19th century when sultan Majid bin Said of Zanzibar decided to build a new city close to Mzizima, a fishing village, and give it the name of Dar es Salaam.
+The city began to emerge in the middle of the 19th century when Sultan Majid bin Said of Zanzibar decided to build a new city close to Mzizima, a fishing village, and give it the name of Dar es Salaam.
 After the sultan’s death, the new Dar es Salaam began to decline.
 Still, the city restored its former splendor thanks to the arrival of the German East Africa Company, which was engaged in the construction of the Central Railway Line.

 The British occupied this territory during WWI and the country was then named Tanganyika, before attaining its independence in 1961 and, together with Zanzibar, merged to form Tanzania; with Dar es Salaam as its capital.

-Dar es Salaam Tanzania has recently experienced a construction boom, especially with the erection of the Twin Towers – the tallest building in the country.
+Dar es Salaam, Tanzania, has recently experienced a construction boom, especially with the erection of the Twin Towers – the tallest building in the country.

 The climate is wet and dry tropical, with an average temperature of 28°C throughout the year.
 Within an average year, there is a season of long rains and a season of short rains